| | |

 “Thank God for Alaska – it saved my life,” Richard said with a hearty smile.
 He weaves his fascinating and theatrical story about his life, alcoholism, living above the Arctic Circle, and how he ended up in Nome as you spend the day with him.

-I can’t stress this enough, meeting Richard Beneville is actually reason enough to go to Nome.
+I can’t stress this enough: meeting Richard Beneville is actually enough reason to go to Nome.

 But if you want more reasons, I have plenty more reasons to go and things to do in Nome.